Wrymouth/star-rod-guides/PATCHING.md

 Compile your mod and start a new game, and you should hear the song you selected play during the opening cutscene!

-### Additional notes
-At this point, if you want to make more changes to map scripts, I recommend getting [Visual Studio Code](https://code.visualstudio.com/) with the [Star Rod Extension](https://marketplace.visualstudio.com/items?itemName=nanaian.vscode-star-rod).
-Among other things, it makes the patching process much faster.

 ### Advanced
 You might think it’s a bit excessive to copy and paste an entire script just to edit one line.
 Luckily, there is a shorter way to do it.
 In the script, you will see that every single line has a [hexadecimal number](https://en.wikipedia.org/wiki/Hexadecimal) at the start.
 This number indicates how far into the script this line of code is, also known as the offset of the line.
 You can patch that line specifically by specifying this offset in the patch as follows: